starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Implicit arguments are specified as part of the function signature, and are declared inside curly braces ``{implicit_arg_name}``.
 Implicit arguments are automatically added as an argument and a return value to the function.
-If the implicit argument is not explicitly returned, the Cairo compiler takes care to return the current binding of the reference ``implicit_arg_name``.
+The Cairo compiler takes care to return the current binding of the reference ``implicit_arg_name``.
 If no implicit arguments are required the braces can be omitted.

 .. tested-code:: cairo syntax_implicit_arguments0